 The Lord Bagenal is beautifully situated on the River Barrow, with a fine harbour and marina right beside the inn and a pleasant riverside walk nearby.

-Although now a large hotel rather than the pub that is fondly remembered by many regular patrons, proprietors James and Mary Kehoe have taken care to retain some of the best features of the old building - notably the old end bar, with its open fire and comfortably traditional air - while incorporating new ideas.
+Although now a large hotel rather than the pub that is fondly remembered by many regular patrons, proprietor James Kehoe has taken care to retain some of the best features of the old building - notably the old end bar, with its open fire and comfortably traditional air - while incorporating new ideas.
 (A novel - and highly practical one - is a supervised indoor playroom, which is in the bar but behind glass so that, in time-honoured fashion, children can be seen and not heard).

-Bar meals include a popular lunchtime carvery/buffet which draws local diners, but it is the restaurant that will be of interest to visitors - and fortunately there is no need to travel far after dinner, as the bedrooms are just a few yards away.
+The bar is a popular meeting place and extra seating added in the summer 2015 refurb reflects the high demand.
+Meals include a lunchtime carvery/buffet which draws local diners, but it is the restaurant that will be of interest to visitors - and fortunately there is no need to travel far after dinner, as the bedrooms are just a few yards away.

 A large marbled foyer has a raised seating area and an unusual circular stairway with toughened glass steps - and, as elsewhere in the hotel, it is enhanced by artwork from James Keogh's fine contemporary collection.